 Deciding to get any pet is a big decision.
-Buying one specifically for a tween / teenager will take some further thought.
-Here’s some tips to help you decide.
+Buying one specifically for a tween/teenager will take some further thought.
+Here are some tips to help you decide.

 A dog is man’s best friend.
 Loyal companions.
 There by your side always.
-All sounds quite the fairytale.
-And of course it can be.
+It all sounds quite the fairytale.
+And of course, it can be.
 But if you are thinking about getting a dog for your teen they need to know the work that is involved in caring for a dog.

 Create a plan

-Positive outcome is always better obviously.
-This will result in said dog arriving and teen takes on the new role whole heartedly.
+The positive outcome is always better obviously.
+This will result in said dog arriving and the teen takes on the new role wholeheartedly.
 Completing all the chores that go with taking care of a dog.

-Negative outcome, even when the dog was begged for, 100% interest and caring for a week or so and then the interest wanes and you as the parent now have something else to take care of.
+The negative outcome, even when the dog was begged for, 100% interest and caring for a week or so, and then the interest wanes, and you as the parent now have something else to take care of.
 Which is not at all ideal, if you are like me, already have a million chores to do in a day.